 To be considered for these funding opportunities, students must first complete a general application.
 This general application can be completed at any time during the academic year, but students will not be considered for awards in the system until it is submitted.
-For graduate students the general application consists of answering seven required questions, electronically signing, and submitting.
+For graduate students the general application consists of answering only seven required questions, electronically signing, and submitting.
 (The general application contains many more questions which are designed for undergraduate applicants and are not relevant to graduate students.)

-The College has created a guide for students on how to navigate to and complete this general application, which is available on the graduate Teams folder.
-Once students completed the general application, they can complete applications for specific fellowships and awards administered through the Department of Sociology (and other units).
+The College created a guide for all students on how to navigate to and complete this general application, which is available on the graduate Teams folder.
+There is also a Sociology-specific version of this IU Scholarships Guide available on our department website.
+Once students complete the general application, they can complete applications for specific fellowships and awards administered through the Department of Sociology (and other units).
 Students must complete separate applications for each specific award or fellowship (termed "opportunities" in IU Scholarships terminology) by the posted deadline.
 These opportunities state what materials are required to apply, such as a CV and research statement.
 Students may also refer to the department website listing of departmental awards for materials required to apply for each opportunity.
-Deadlines and other information are also provided in the lists of fellowships and awards provided in Appendices E and F. Students are encouraged to contact the Graduate Administrative Assistant for assistance with IU Scholarships.
+Deadlines and other information are also provided in the lists of fellowships and awards provided in Appendices F and G. Students are encouraged to contact the Graduate Administrative Assistant for assistance with IU Scholarships.